finos/SymphonyMediaBridge/doc/VideoPLI.md

 Finding A's position in lastN is either a linear scan of a short list, or retrieved from a map in ActiveMediaList that would map users in lastN to their current position.
 Updating this map is a bit tedious as rearranging the lastN members requires updating all in the map.
 The other values are straightforward referencing in the participant records.

+# Use of PLI in SMB
+Picture Loss Indicator is a request sent over RTCP to request the remote side to generate a new key frame.
+It is generally needed if the receiver lost the initial key frame, or has encountered too much packet loss to make it meaningful trying to mend the stream by re-transmissions.

+## Situations when a PLI is needed and sent from SMB
+- A client sends a PLI to SMB for a specific video ssrc.
+SMB cannot regenerate the key frame and must forward this PLI to the original sender of the stream.
+The streams of interest can be identified by comparing the new users subscription matrix against the contents of lastN list.
+- SMB Director changes the stream subscription for a receiver client, due to bandwidth variation.
+The streams not yet received by the user must generate a key frames.
+- A client pins another user.
+This is similar to subscription change.
+The pinned user must generate a key frame on the higher quality stream.
+The previously pinned user must generate key frame for his lower resolution streams.
+- A client enters the lastN list.
+His stream is new to everyone else and a key frame must be generated for streams subscribed to.
+The global subscription table can be used.
+- A client stops sending on a stream that was previously active.
+SMB has to assume client dropped stream because of uplink bandwidth.
+The next active stream will be used and that stream must now generate a key frame.
+How is this best identified in the data structures???
+- A client starts sending on a stream that was previously idle.
+This stream may now be forwarded according to global subscription matrix and a key frame is needed unless that is already.
+- A client transport has connected, which means successful join and earliest point of sending video to the new receiver.
+All existing clients, with video, must now generate key frames for all the streams that the new client will receive.

+What is actually being forwarded is a combination of:
+- the sender's position in lastN and if the receiver pins the sender.
+- the receiver's subscription
+- the available streams from the sender.
+Effective quality can actually be lower if requested quality is unavailable.

+A new key frame is needed for the receiver if the source stream is different from the previous stream being sent to the receiver.
+Instead of comparing previous subscriptions, available qualities and pinning we can go for a much simpler condition to generate PLI.
+- When a video packet is about to be forwarded, check if the ssrc of the packet is different from the previous ssrc of video packet being rewritten for the receiver.
+If it is, the stream is "new" to the receiver and a key frame is needed.
+- If a client sends PLI to SMB it needs something went wrong at the client or network and SMB must forward that PLI to the sender.

+There are optimizations inplace to prevent multiple PLIs being sent to a sender until there is a theoretical chance for the sender to generate a key frame and for SMB to receive it.
+That is RTT to sender is used.
+Also if SMB receives a new PLI a short time after sending a key frame to client, it is probably the case that this PLI can be ignored.
+The RTT to the receiver can be used to figure out if the PLI could hve been sent after receiver got the key frame.

+## Questions
+In updateDirectorUplinkEstimates it seems that all users that are pinning someone, and also had a new "client downlink estimate" will trigger a PLI request to pinned target.
+If it is the same user, only one PLI will be sent.
+This seems like a lot of load.